raypulver/LEON/README.md

 // Same object.
 ```

 If you want to create a template to pass to `LEON.Channel` dynamically you can pass an example of the data to be sent to `LEON.toTemplate` and the resulting value can be used to construct a `Channel`.
 This can also be used to avoid having to create a template manually.
+A `Channel` object also has a "inspect" method that will return a readable string representation of the Channel you can use in your code (after adding the name of the LEON object before the type constants).
+Be warned that `LEON.toTemplate` can be very slow if you have a large set of data, so it is best used as a tool to write templates ahead of time to be added to your project.

 NOTE: LEON.Channel(LEON.DYNAMIC).encode is equivalent to LEON.encode, as well as with decode.